• Home

 • camera, mobilphone and cards

-• light sleeping bag, mosquitonet and flashlight/headtorch
+• light sleeping bag, mosquitonet and flashlight/ headtorch

 • swimming suit and travel towel

-• anti diarrhea medicine, dehydration salt, aspirin and antibiotic
+• personal medical kit and recommended medicine like anti diarrhea medicine, dehydration salt, aspirin and antibiotic

-• MONEY because there are no cashpoints in Bukit Lawang;but money changer are available
+• MONEY because there are no cashpoints in Bukit Lawang; but money changer are available

 3.VISA